 Stop orders in cryptocurrency explained

 While there are several different types of stop orders, the same basic principle applies to all of them.
-The stop is a trigger, and this trigger allows you to be more exact in your cryptocurrency trading process.
-Once the trigger price is reached the stop order will execute as a normal limit order.
+The stop is a trigger, and this trigger allows you to be more accurate in your cryptocurrency trading process.
+Once the trigger price is reached the stop order will be executed as a normal limit order.

-Using this type of an order you can protect yourself from big price drops that might end up rendering your crypto trades no longer profitable.
+When using this type of order you can protect yourself from big price drops that might end up rendering your crypto trades no longer profitable.
 It’s a good idea to use these if you need to protect your trades from big price swings.

-A stop limit order will execute at a specified cryptocurrency price or better.
+A stop limit order will be executed at a specified cryptocurrency price or better.
 This is useful for entering or exiting at a certain rate but not any lower if it goes past that point.

-A stop market will execute at a specified price.
+A stop market will be executed at a specified price.
 However, since it turns into a market order once the stop is reached it always fills.
-This means there’s no risk of your missing the price frame and not having your crypto order executed.
+This means there’s no risk for you to miss the price frame and not having your crypto order executed.

 This type of order is one of the most popular with cryptocurrency day traders.
 It stops your loss by activating once an asset falls below a certain point.
 When the trigger is reached your asset will liquidate in order to avoid loss.

 Stop orders can be set in a variety of ways, but they all function on a trigger.
-If you were to set a stop order for a specific crypto price, then when that price was reached your buy or sell order would then go into effect.
+If you were to set a stop order for a specific crypto price, then when that price would be reached, your buy or sell order would then go into effect.